 - All steps need to gain Administrative access to U.S. Soccer Connect to manage your adult members information can be found in the "How to obtain Administrative access to U.S. Soccer Connect" document also located on the right-hand side of this page.

-The Mass Youth Soccer Adult Registration Process for the Fall 2020 – Spring 2021 soccer registration year will take place using the NEW U.S. Soccer Connect registration platform.
+The Mass Youth Soccer Adult Registration Process for the Fall 2021 – Spring 2022 soccer registration year will take place using the U.S. Soccer Connect registration platform.